Tandu Khatun: Barquq

 According to Shabankara'i, she was first married to Sayf ad-Din Barquq of the Egyptian Mamluk sultanate in 1393.
 The marriage was arranged by his uncle Ahmad Jalayir as an alliance between Iraq and Egypt against Timur.
 The marriage was arranged during a journey she made with her uncle to Cairo, when Barquq was allegedly astonished by her beauty and asked for her hand, and when her uncle returned to Iraq, she remained, while Egypt sent support of the Egyptian armies to assist Iraq against Timur.
 The marriage was reportedly happy from Barquq's point of view, as he was said to have loved her greatly.
 Tandu, however, did not like life in Egypt and suffered from homesickness, and eventually, Barquq allowed her to return to Iraq.

 Shah Walad

 In Iraq, she eventually married her cousin, Shah Walad Jalayir, heir of Ahmad.
-However, Ahmad was killed by Qara Yusuf in 1410, who send his son Shah Muhammad to capture Baghdad, where Shah Walad recently rose to throne.
+However, Ahmad was killed by Qara Yusuf in 1410, who sent his son Shah Muhammad to capture Baghdad, where Shah Walad recently rose to the throne.